lijiansong/clang-llvm-tutorial/clang-offload-bundler/README.md

 We will obtain the following action graph when compiling two source files for host and a CUDA device, namely kernel-call.cu and a.cpp:

 ![image](./img/export.png "CUDA offload example")

+As is shown from the figure above, if we are generating code for the device or we are in a backend phase, we attempt to generate a fat binary.
+Clang compiles each arch to `ptx and assemble to cubin`, then feed the `cubin and the ptx` into a device "link" action, which uses `cuda-fatbin` to combine these cubins into one fatbin.
+The fatbin is then an input to the host action.
+During cuda device phase, clang creates an offloading action for backend and assembler action respectively.
+And an offload action is used to add a host dependence to the device linker actions.

 By command `clang kernel-call.cu a.cpp -ccc-print-phases`, we will get following pipelined phases behind clang compiling: